Blog

 There are also risks investors take that many sellers don’t realize.

-Renovation costs can escalate once construction begins.
-Opening walls often reveals problems that couldn’t be seen during the initial walkthrough.
+Renovation costs can rise once construction begins.
+Opening walls often reveals problems that couldn’t be seen during the first walkthrough.

 There’s also ARV risk.
 Investors are estimating what the home will sell for months in the future after renovations are complete.
 Market conditions can change during that time.